Hamilton-Jacobi Theorems for Regular Reducible Hamiltonian Systems on a Cotangent Bundle: Hamilton-Jacobi Theorem of Regular Point Reduced Hamiltonian System

-For the regular point reducible Hamiltonian system $(T^*Q,G,\omega,H)$, we can prove the following Hamilton-Jacobi theorem for regular point reduced Hamiltonian system $((T^\ast Q)_\mu, \omega_\mu,h_\mu )$.
-For convenience, the maps involved in the following theorem and its proof are shown in Diagram-2.
+Next, for any $G_\mu$-invariant symplectic map $\varepsilon: T^* Q \rightarrow T^* Q $, we can prove the following Type II of Hamilton-Jacobi theorem for the regular point reduced Hamiltonian system $((T^\ast Q)_\mu, \omega_\mu,h_\mu )$.
+For convenience, the maps involved in the following theorem and its proof are shown in Diagram-4.